miklos-szel/Ansible-MHA-ProxySQL-Docker/README.md

 +------------------+------------------+------------------------+
 2 rows in set (0.00 sec)
 ```
-App user (default hostgroup is 1, the traffic will go there unless told otherwise:
+App user (default hostgroup is 1, the traffic will go there unless told otherwise):
 ```
 mysql> select * from mysql_users;
 +----------+----------+--------+---------+-------------------+----------------+---------------+------------------------+--------------+---------+----------+-----------------+